 - Click on the download link for the app you want to install.
 It will start downloading.

-- Drag the contents of the disk image into your Applications folder and open it from there.
+- Drag the app’s folder into your Applications folder and then launch the app.

 If so, you’ll need to disable GateKeeper (a security feature that blocks all programs unless they are approved by Apple.)

 - Go to System Preferences / Security & Privacy / General tab and change the settings so they look like this:

 You Might Need Java